 Samuel divided his time between his wife and his lover.

 Every few months, Samuel would return to Elizabethtown see Nancy.
-One day, Nancy
+One day,

-Nancy than he was with Samuel.
+more upset with Nancy than he was with Samuel.
 To appease Thomas, Samuel

 offered to give Thomas some land near Nolin Creek.
 Thomas accepted the

-offer and he and Nancy moved there to farm the land.
+offer, he and Nancy moved there to farm the land.
 Nolin Creek was a good

 place to raise horses, but a poor place to farm.
 Thomas later called it